How to Stop the Doubting Yourself / Quitting/ Looking for a Magic Solution Cycle – Today

 1. Give Yourself a Break

-Walk away from any shame or self-blame.
 Shame will keep you stuck!
-Self-blame will keep you running on this hamster wheel of stuck.
-Self-compassion is not giving up or coddling yourself with shadow comforts; it’s soothing your nervous system and speaking to yourself with compassion, “This is hard.
+Self-blame will keep you running on this hamster wheel of stuck forever — it’s actually a way you are defending yourself from taking action.
+Self-compassion is not coddling yourself with shadow comforts; it’s soothing your nervous system and speaking to yourself with kindness, “This is hard.
 This is hard for lots of people.
 And I believe I can learn and do what I need to do to persevere.
-Not perfectly, but good enough.”
+I can take one small step now.”

 2. Value Not Knowing… Sometimes

 Our minds are wired to fear the unknown.
 The unknown got our ancestors eaten.
-We aren’t comfortable not-knowing so we have to learn to tolerate the daily uneasiness of uncertainty.
+We aren’t comfortable not-knowing — which includes not knowing if we can do something or handle something — so we have to learn to tolerate the daily uneasiness of uncertainty.

 Our minds and bodies look for the easy path.
 The easy path takes less resources which also kept our ancestors alive.
-(Thinking requires calories.)
-Easy beckons, easy seduces, and the coaching/New Age culture also preaches that “easy” or “ease” is a sign it’s “meant to be.”
+Thinking requires calories.
+Easy beckons, easy seduces, and the coaching/New Age culture also preaches that “ease” is a sign it’s “meant to be.”
 Which is a very, very misleading idea that causes a lot of people to quit when they hit their first patch of struggle, failure, or not knowing.

-Our education, for the most part, taught us we were successful when we found the right answer, the ONE right answer.
+Our education, for the most part, taught us we were successful when we found the right answer.
 Valuing ambiguity or holding opposites?
+Process over product?
 Not so much.
-But that’s where creativity lives!
-Creativity comes out of holding conflicting ideas and bearing the discomfort of that until something new is born.
+But that’s where life lives!
+That’s where the fun is.
+Creating, experiencing, growing, experimenting!

-Finally, our culture is obsessed with quick miracles results and fixes, and that affects all of us.
-In 12 weeks you can go from want-to-be-singer to global star!
-Follow my program and make millions in mere weeks!
+And our culture is obsessed with quick miracles results and fixes, and that affects all of us.
+Follow my program and make millions in essential oils in 2 weeks!
 Drink my bulletproof coffee and be a million IQ points smarter while losing weight.
-The world is beaming gilded promises at you every day, burying in the fine print, “This will take time, a lot of time, and diligent work.”
+The world is beaming inflated gilded promises at you, burying in the fine print, “This will take time, a lot of time, and diligent bravery.”

 3. Slow Down